taladan/TOP-calculator/README.md

 ### Event logic

-There will be two even listeners on the window for keydown events and at least one event listener on the calculator for mouse click events.
+There will be two even listeners on the window for keydown events and one event listener on the calculator for mouse click events.

 The first window event listener will handle the key logic, the second will handle the animation logic for the buttons.
 The mouse click on the buttons will be styled the same as the animation for the keys via mouse:active